GlobalLink Web navigation logo

 Effective UI localization will make your software feel native to every user, regardless of geographic location.
 It’s true that this process can be very involved and requires extra research and work, but, in the end, it will enhance user satisfaction, increase engagement, open up new market opportunities, and set you ahead of the competition.

-In this blog, we’ll share some of our best practices for user interface localization to help simplify the process for you.
+In this blog, we’ll share six of our best practices for user interface localization to help simplify the process for you.

 6 Best Practices for User Interface Localization

-If you design your UI with the knowledge that your layout will need to be adapted to different languages, it will simplify the overall localization process and save money later on.
+If you design your UI with layout adaptation in mind, it will simplify the overall localization process and save money in the long run.

-The first step is to design elements that accommodate different text lengths and characters.
+The first step is to design elements that accommodate varying text lengths and characters.
 Word growth during translation can cause UI misalignments depending on your target languages.

-Utilizing Unicode, a universal character set, can ensure that the interface will handle multiple languages seamlessly.
-Additionally, keeping code and content separate through resource files or something similar will allow for easier updates and modifications because it enables the text and other localized elements to be modified without altering the underlying code.
+Using Unicode, a universal character set, can ensure that the interface will handle multiple languages seamlessly.
+Additionally, keeping code and content separate using resource files will simplify updates and modifications because you can change text and other localized elements without altering the underlying code.

 Different symbols, icons, and even colors can have varying meanings depending on one’s cultural background.
-A look at any country’s flag emphasizes the importance of color choices and their meaning among different nationalities.
+A look at any country’s flag shows the importance of color choices and their meaning among different nationalities.

 The best way to streamline the translation processes is to use a Translation Management System (TMS).
-A TMS will help centralize and automate the workflow of translating content.
-It also allows you to collaborate easily between translators and project managers.
+A TMS will help centralize and automate translation workflows, as well as collaborate between translators and project managers.

-Visual context involves providing images of where the translated content will sit on your application or website.
-Linguistic context would include glossaries with key terms and strategies.
-Finally, situational context would take into account more nuanced circumstances surrounding your translations such as culture, humor, and conventions of your target language.
+Visual context shows your translators where the translated content will sit on your application or website.
+Linguistic context includes glossaries with key terms and strategies.
+Finally, situational context provides a more nuanced context for your translations, such as your target languages’ culture, humor, and conventions.

 As a rule of thumb, it’s always better to provide your translators with as much contextual information as possible to ensure accuracy and relevance.

-Testing, to the best of your ability, in different target locales will help ensure that the user interface (UI) design is user-friendly in all your target languages and regions.
+Testing in target locations will help ensure that the user interface (UI) is user-friendly in all your target languages and regions.

 Meanwhile, functional testing examines how the localized UI operates, checking for technical issues due to language expansion and contraction, different character sets, and locale-specific formats, including dates, times, and currencies.

-By testing for these specific things, you can ensure your product not only communicates properly but also functions flawlessly among all your markets.
+Testing this way will ensure your product communicates properly and functions flawlessly across all your markets.

 5. Maintain an Adaptive Layout

-User interfaces should be able to dynamically adjust to varying text lengths and formats across all languages and devices.
-Fluid layouts will help facilitate this adaptability by automatically resizing and rearranging UI elements in response to content changes.
-This is particularly important within the multilingual context due to text expansion and contraction that will occur when your text automatically translates.
+User interfaces should dynamically adjust to different text lengths and formats across all languages and devices.
+Fluid layouts will automatically resize and rearrange UI elements in response to content changes.
+This is particularly important for text expansion and contraction when your text automatically translates.

-A few important responsive design principles include media queries and flexible images — these help the layout adjust seamlessly to different screen sizes and orientations.
+3. Implement responsive design principles such as media queries and flexible images—this helps layouts adjust seamlessly to different screen sizes and orientations.

 6. Incorporate Feedback Loop

-Feedback loops ensure continuous improvement for your product design — especially for linguistic and cultural elements.
-It is always a good idea to prioritize gathering and analyzing user feedback to gain insight into how your product is perceived across your audiences.
+Feedback loops ensure your product design will improve— especially its linguistic and cultural elements.
+It is always a good idea to prioritize gathering and analyzing user feedback to find out what your audience thinks about your product.

-Taking this extra step will help you not only improve your product but will also help your designers make informed adjustments to your UI.
+Taking this extra step will help you improve your product and help your designers make informed adjustments to your UI.

 Choosing UI Solutions

-UI Localization should be a top consideration as you begin to launch your product — and not an afterthought as you expand.
-Designing with localization in mind will help your product succeed from the beginning and simplify the expansion process.
+UI Localization should be top-of-mind as you launch your product—not an afterthought as you expand.
+Designing this way will help your product succeed from the beginning and simplify expansion.

 Having tools available when you launch your product that can accommodate your product’s growth will help you stay ahead of the competition, keep your processes neat and streamlined, and save money in the long run.